Ghost

 • Step 3: Finish the setup in NGINX UI as covered in its guide.

-Ghost with Cloudflare Tunnel and Docker Compose
+Ghost with Cloudflare Tunnels

 First, get familiar with the Cloudflare Docker setup, as covered during the guide to expose your services securely with Cloudflare Zero Trust Tunnel.